beepboopblap/jbot-virtual-assistant/README.md

 1. Install ```python```, link to an installation guide: https://realpython.com/installing-python/

-2. Must install the following modules (copy and paste to terminal)
+2. Must install the following modules for certain JBot commands (copy and paste to terminal)

 ```
 pip install pyjokes